Arabian gym, Bletchley leisure centre

 How much does Arabian gym cost and where is it?

 We last visited in December 2017.
 It’s not open all day every day but specific timed sessions run at different times throughout the week apart from Saturdays.
 I’d advise you to check their website for all of the up to date opening days and times in case it’s changed since we went.
 But just to give you an indication when we visited it was open Monday to Friday 9.30am – 11.45am.
 Classes are not on a Monday afternoon but do run Tues – Fri 1pm – 2.30pm.
 It’s NOT OPEN ON A SATURDAY but there is a class which runs Sundays 10am – 12pm.
 Do check though before travelling.
-The cost when we visited was walkers £4.15, crawlers £2.90, non-crawlers £1.90, adults 80p.
-Siblings £6.15 (only on the second child).
 It’s in Bletchley Leisure Centre MK2 2HQ.
 It’s free to park in the multi-storey car park – watch for the 30mph speed camera only a short distance away.
+Since we visited the cost has increased, and when I last checked in August 2018 the price was Adults £1, Non-crawler £2.50, Crawler £3.50, Walker £5, Sibling £7.

 What do we most like about Arabian gym?